microsoft/Azure-Analytics-and-AI-Engagement/HealthCare/F.A.Q.md

 ## What if embedded reports dont show up in web app
 1. Ensure that admin consent is granted for your app service principal.
-2. Ensure the client secret and client id are replaced in the appsettings.json of the web app starting with "manufacturing-poc".
+2. Ensure the client secret and client id are replaced in the appsettings.json of the web app starting with "app-demohealthcare".

 ## What if script throws BadRequestMultiClassClassificationTrainingValidationFailed error
 1. Ensure your resources are located in one of the regions from region list(westus2, eastus2 , northeurope, northcentralus, southeastasia, uksouth, australliaeast, centralindia, japaneast).